narayanbs/Notes/X01-System/Installation.md

 #### Editors

-* Configure neovim by using latestnvim from dotfiles.
+* Configure neovim by using nvim from dotfiles.
 (Install lsp using Mason) or
 * Install Lazyvim and configure it [neovim](./neovim-config.md)
 * Install and configure [vscode](./vscode-config.md)